 Personal webpage: http://www.gla.ac.uk/schools/physics/research/groups/optics/

 Miles is a Fellow both of the Royal Society of Edinburgh and the Royal Society, the UK's national academy.
-In 2008 Miles was awarded the UK Institute of Physics, Optics and Photonics Division Prize for a "distinguished record of achievement in research that spans fundamental aspects of optical angular momentum and applied optical sensors".
-In 2009 Padgett was awarded the Institute of Physics, Young Medal "for pioneering work on optical angular momentum".
+In 2008 Miles was awarded the UK Institute of Physics, Optics and Photonics Division Prize.
+In 2009 Miles was awarded the Institute of Physics, Young Medal "for pioneering work on optical angular momentum".
 In 2014 he was awarded the Kelvin Medal of the Royal Society of Edinburgh for his contributions to optics and his promotion of a global community of researchers.
 In 2015 he was awarded the Prize for Research into the Science of Light by the European Physical Society and in 2017 the Max Born Award of the OSA.

-Padgett is recognised for his studies in the field of optics and in particular of optical angular momentum.
-His contributions include an optical spanner for spinning micron-sized cells, use of orbital angular momentum to increase the data capacity of communication systems and an angular form of the quantum Einstein-Podolsky-Rosen (EPR) paradox.
+His research group studies in the field of optics and in particular of optical angular momentum.
+Their contributions include an optical spanner for spinning micron-sized cells, use of orbital angular momentum to increase the data capacity of communication systems and an angular form of the quantum Einstein-Podolsky-Rosen (EPR) paradox.

 Keywords (Orbital Angular Momentum; Optical Tweezers; Quantum Optics)

 Giovannini, D., Romero, J., Potoček, V., Ferenczi, G., Speirits, F., Barnett, S. M., Faccio, D., and Padgett, M. J.

 Spatially structured photons that travel in free space slower than the speed of light.

 Lavery, M. P. J., Barnett, S. M., Speirits, F. C., and Padgett, M. J.

 Observation of the rotational Doppler shift of a white-light, orbital-angular-momentum-carrying beam backscattered from a rotating body.